-Rick Hawkins is Chief Executive Officer of Lumos Pharma.
+Rick Hawkins is Chief Executive Officer and Chairman of Lumos Pharma.
 Previously, Mr. Hawkins founded Pharmaco and as Chairman, President and Chief Executive Officer, he managed the growth of that organization to over 700 employees.
 Pharmaco offered a full range of clinical drug development services to the pharmaceutical industry, including Phase I-IV clinical trials and analytical chemistry services.
 The company merged with Applied Bioscience International.
 Mr. Hawkins managed their 2000 employee international Research & Development operations.
 Pharmaco merged with PPD of Wilmington, NC to form PPD Pharmaco, one of the largest clinical contract research organizations in the world.

 After selling Pharmaco, Mr. Hawkins founded id2, a pharmaceutical and biotechnology research management company.
 Through his position as Chairman and CEO at id2, he has served as an advisor and mentor in the start-up of numerous companies, including Sensus Drug Development Corporation.
 Sensus, a biotechnology company, developed a Growth Hormone Antagonist for use in acromegaly, the complications of diabetes, and regulation of growth hormone in the treatment of specific types of tumors.
 Mr. Hawkins co-founded Sensus and served as the Chairman.
 Sensus was sold to Pharmacia (now Pfizer).